 The purpose of a 9-week ultrasound

-Depending on your unique pregnancy, your chosen healthcare professional may schedule an ultrasound scan at nine weeks for a few different reasons.
+Depending on your unique pregnancy, your chosen healthcare professional may schedule a private baby ultrasound scan at nine weeks for a few different reasons.

 If this is your first ultrasound, it will give you the opportunity to accurately determine your due date.
 Especially if you haven’t tracked when your LMP was.

 Knowing how far along you are in your pregnancy is important.
 At some point between 11 and 13 weeks, your healthcare professional will suggest conducting a Nuchal Translucency (NT) scan.
 This scan tests for Down syndrome and for accurate results, you need to know how far along you are.

 If you have miscarried a previous pregnancy or you have experienced some level of vaginal bleeding over the last nine weeks, you may also be offered an ultrasound.
 This scan can confirm whether your pregnancy is progressing healthily.

 This ultrasound may be conducted vaginally or externally on your abdomen.
 Know that if your healthcare professional has officially referred you for an early scan your insurance will probably cover it but please first check with your provider.